How does Asset Care work?

 Benefit payments are triggered in one of two ways:

-- You cannot perform at least two of six Activities of Daily Living (ADLs), which include bathing, maintaining continence, dressing yourself, eating/feeding yourself, toileting (including getting on and off a toilet), and transferring (like from a bed to a chair).
+- First, you cannot perform at least two of six Activities of Daily Living (ADLs), which include bathing, maintaining continence, dressing yourself, eating/feeding yourself, toileting (including getting on and off a toilet), and transferring (like from a bed to a chair).

 - You require care as a result of a severe cognitive impairment (such as Alzheimer’s disease).